SiddhSamarth/Elevate-Labs-Projects/Basic Firewall Configuration (Day-4).md

 ![image](https://github.com/user-attachments/assets/12e043af-0373-41cc-bc95-f648282ad1a0)

-# ✅ Step 5 – Testing the Firewall Rules (Telnet Block & SSH Allow)
+# Step 5 – Testing the Firewall Rules (Telnet Block & SSH Allow)

 ---

-## 🎯 Objective:
+## Objective:
-To verify that the firewall rules configured in previous steps are working correctly:
+To verify that the firewall rules configured in the previous steps are working correctly:
 - **Telnet (port 23)** should be **blocked**.
 - **SSH (port 22)** should be **allowed**.